Warforged: Publication history

 The warforged first appeared in third edition for the Eberron setting as a player character race in the Eberron Campaign Setting (2004), which also introduced the warforged titan.
 The warforged appeared again as a player character race in Monster Manual III (2004), which introduced the warforged charger and the warforged scout.
 The warforged appeared once more as a player character race for the Eberron setting in Races of Eberron (2005).
 The psiforged appeared in Magic of Eberron (2005).
 The warforged scorpion and the quorcraft wargorged template appeared in Secrets of Xen'drik (2006).
-The raptor warforged appeared in Forge of War (2007).
+The warforged raptor appeared in Forge of War (2007).

 Description

 The warforged are a race of living, sentient constructs, superficially similar to golems.
 Warforged are composed of a blend of materials: predominantly stone, wood, and some type of metal.
 In Eberron, they were created by House Cannith in magical 'creation forges' to fight in the Last War, based on technology recovered from Xen'drik.
 When the Last War ended, they were given their freedom at the Treaty of Thronehold.
-Though they have free will, whether they have a soul is not known with certainty; they can be resurrected by spells designed to restore human souls to life, but, unlike humans, never remember anything of their experience in the afterlife after such an event.

-While they have no sex, warforged may adopt a gender role as part of their individual personality.
-They do not age as the other races do, and it is not known what effects time will have on them.
-It is stipulated that, like all living creatures, their bodies must experience degradation over time.
-Like other races, warforged may take levels in any character class.
+While they have no sex, warforged may adopt a gender role as part of their individual personality, particularly among recently constructed models who have spent more of their life mingling with other races.
+They do not age as the other races do, and with the first true warforged being created only 33 years ago it is not yet known what effects time will have on them; it is stipulated that, like all living creatures, their bodies must experience degradation over time.
+Like other races, warforged may take levels in any character class, but their starting age is uniquely lower for "complex" classes than for "simple" ones, as warforged with such skillsets were only developed recently.

 Racial qualities and adjustments of the warforged were published in the Eberron Campaign Setting and later reprinted in Monster Manual III.
 Warforged are produced with their own armor and have various immunities, including to poison and disease.
 Healing spells have reduced effect on warforged, but a series of repair spells work fully on them.
-Other published forms of warforged include:
+Besides the roughly human-sized and -shaped standard model, other published forms of warforged include: